NVIDIA/nvcomp/doc/cpp_quickstart.md

 This will issue the compression kernel.
 The final compressed output size will bet written to `d_compressed_bytes` once it completes.
-Since it runs asynchronously, you will need to synchronize on the stream to access the final output size.
+Since it runs asynchronously, you will need to synchronize on the stream before accessing the final output size.

 ## Transferring the Data (Optional)

 Once the data has been compressed, it can be transferred to the host, a file, or other devices.
-The compression information is stored at the front of the compressed data, so a simple `cudaMemcpy` can be used.
+The compression metadata is stored at the front of the compressed data, so a simple `cudaMemcpy` can be used.

 ```c++